Family Law Mediation

 The purpose of family law mediation is:

 To work with both sides equally, in exchange of basic information, and to put forward a proposal of resolution which reflects the application of the law and suits the individual needs and desires of both spouses.

 To arrange for the drafting of a legally enforceable, binding written agreement which reflects the resolution of all issues.

 If all issues cannot be resolved, but only some issues can be resolved, to prepare written agreements that may resolve some of the issues.

 To make it possible for both spouses to report to the court (if the court system is necessary to resolve issues) that attempts have been made to mediate disagreements or issues.
 The court system expects parties to attempt this process rather than proceeding through litigation which is generally considered to be the last resort and only to be used after mediation and negotiation approaches have been unsuccessful.

-Our lawyers know the law and are trained in the law; some are Certified by the Law Society as Family Law Specialists (a special approval and continuing education must be maintained for the status), or have Masters degrees, including in Family Law, or in Civil Litigation (Dispute Resolution), or have been appointed by the Superior Court of Ontario as Dispute Resolution Officers (conducting Case Conferences for parties and their lawyers in the family law process).
+Our lawyers know family law and are trained in family law; some are Certified by the Law Society of Ontario as Family Law Specialists (a special approval and continuing education must be maintained for this designation), or have Masters degrees, including in Family Law, or in Civil Litigation (Dispute Resolution), or have been appointed by the Superior Court of Ontario as Dispute Resolution Officers (DRO), conducting Case Conferences for parties and their lawyers in the family law process.

-Your situation may require the most qualified person.
+Your situation may require the most qualified family law mediator.
 Lawyer/mediators are the only mediators that can prepare the court documents for divorce or attend in court for court orders.
 In mediation, you should have a mediator that knows what the courts and law would do as part of your considerations.
 The time and cost is reduced when you have a lawyer/mediator that can do it all.

 The First Step in Family Mediation